 Formia ferry port in Italy is served by a number of ferry routes with crossings to Ponza & Ventotene available.
-With a selection of up to 25 Sailings Weekly, the port of Formia connects Italy with Pontine Islands.
+With a selection of up to 11 Sailings Daily, the port of Formia connects Italy with Pontine Islands.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Formia fare search.